Table of Contents

 Some laminae possess particular nuclei:

-The motor neurones in the ventral horn are ordered according to the following groups of nuclei:
+The motor neurones in the ventral horn are ordered according to the groups of nuclei outlined in the table below.

 |Medial nucleus groups of the ventral horn||Lateral nucleus groups of the dorsal horn||Central nucleus groups of the ventral horn cervical cord|